sendbird/sendbird-platform-sdk-java/docs/EmojisApi.md

 <a name="updateEmojiCategoryUrlById"></a>
 # **updateEmojiCategoryUrlById**
-> SendBirdEmojiCategory updateEmojiCategoryUrlById(emojiCategoryId, apiToken, updateEmojiCategoryUrlByIdData)
+> SendBirdEmojiCategory updateEmojiCategoryUrlById(apiToken, emojiCategoryId, updateEmojiCategoryUrlByIdData)

 Update an emoji category URL